justgotthis/eqix-tf-ccm-k8s/README.md

 - Automatically provision EIP in Equinix Metal as you deploy LoadBalancer Services
 - Automatically manage the MetalLB configuration as services get added or deleted

-Currently, the only CNI available to run is Weave but once the Terraform script is complete and the cluster is up, you can install whatever CNI you need to test.
+The current CNI available in this Terraform script is Weave but you can opt to install whatever CNI you need to test instead.